Toxicodendron pubescens: Description

+Taxonomy

+It is not closely related to the true oaks in the beech family, instead belonging to the sumac family.
+Other plants in the Toxicodendron genus, all of which contain dermatitis-inducing urushiol, include poison ivy, poison sumac, Western poison oak, and the lacquer tree.

 Distribution and habitat

 This species is native to the Southeastern United States from Virginia westward to Texas and Oklahoma.

 Atlantic poison oak can be found growing in forests, thickets, and dry, sandy fields.

 Toxicity

 All parts of this plant contain urushiol, which can cause severe dermatitis in sensitive individuals.
 The risk of exposure may be reduced by learning to recognize and avoid this species and wearing clothing that covers the legs and arms.
 Contaminated clothing should be laundered before subsequent handling or use.

-Effects of poison oak are similar to those of poison ivy.
-It first causes severe itching, evolves into inflammation, non-colored bumps, and then blistering when scratched.
+Effects of poison oak are similar to those of its close relative poison ivy.
+It causes severe itching, inflammation, and blistering.